 The Hebrews were not Jews or Israelites.
 A group of Sumerians?
 The Sumerians (Mesopotamia) existed for thousands of years before ancient Egypt.
 One of the Sumerian stories is virtually identical to the story of Moses.
 In ancient Egyptian hieroglyphics there is only one mention of Israelites: the Egyptians were going to war with the Israelites.
 In the story of Moses the ‘Red Sea’ is mentioned.
 Significant because this is the sea that separated the Egyptians from the Sumerians.
 The more you think about it, the more it seems that a tribe of ancient Sumerians were the original Hebrews.

 One striking feature of presumably Sumerian stories is the Garden of Eden with its trees of knowledge of good and evil.
 The only other myth that comes close is the Garden of the Hesperides with golden apples on trees, these a gateway to immortality.
-Without modern science to explain this garden of Eden in a modern way, the story comes out as it had - but it is much more than this!
+Without modern science to explain this garden of Eden in a modern way, the story comes out as it had.

 Most of the Bible is the invention of Rabbis and Popes and story tellers.
 After the New Testament was invented in 325 CE by the Roman empire, the written document was hidden from people for 1000 years.
 Available only to Popes and a few others.
 It is known that Popes continually changed this document to make it more ‘believable’.
-The story itself is farfetched, likely designed for ancient Roman theatres.
+The story is of course farfetched, possibly intended for ancient Roman theatres.
 That does explain the crucifixion.
 Ancient Romans didn’t conduct crucifixions so why include this in?
 Perhaps to make it clear to the ancient Roman theatre audience that this was a work of fiction.
 Another reason could be because the New Testament is basically the legend of Attis which was around for 1000 years before the ancient Romans invented a religion that became known as Christianity.
 (In the time of Attis the Persians controlled biblical lands and the Persians did conduct crucifixions).

 Modern scholars understand two ancient techniques used to invent a new religion.
 One was syncretism.
 The other was pseudepigrapha.
 The first technique involved blending different folklore and beliefs into a new religion.
 The second involved inventing prophets or Rabbis or Apostles and claming these were real people.
 For example.
 The claimed founders of Abrahamic religions, Abraham and Jacob, were neither Jews (link) or real people (real people don’t live for 175 years or 147 years).
 At some point Jews decided they were descendants of the Hebrews and invented tales - some became parts of the Bible.
 The story of Lot and his wife turning to salt explains what the Jews were about.